An extension of Priestley duality to fuzzy topologies and positive MV-algebras: Abstract

 \section{Abstract}

-We extend Priestley Duality to suitable categories of fuzzy topological spaces and ordered algebraic structures that generalize bounded distributive lattices.
+We extend Priestley Duality to suitable categories of fuzzy topological spaces and positive MV-algebras, which stand to MV-algebras as bounded distributive lattices stand to Boolean algebras.
 The duality we prove extends not only classical Priestley Duality between Priestley Spaces and bounded distributive lattices, but also the duality between limit cut complete MV-algebras and Stone MV-topological spaces \cite{ciro2016} which, on its turn, is an extension of classical Stone Duality.